lihini223/C-Programming/Basic_Programs.md

         if(10)
         printf("hello");

-  In this example "hello" will be printed
+  In this example "hello" will be printed.

+## Switch Statement